Möbius–Kantor graph: As a subgraph

-The Möbius–Kantor graph also occurs many times as in induced subgraph of the Hoffman–Singleton graph.
-Each of these instances is in fact an eigenvector of the Hoffman-Singleton graph, with associated eigenvalue -3.
+The Möbius–Kantor graph also occurs many times as an induced subgraph of the Hoffman–Singleton graph.
+Each of these instances is in fact an eigenvector of the Hoffman-Singleton graph, with associated eigenvalue −3.
 Each vertex not in the induced Möbius–Kantor graph is adjacent to exactly four vertices in the Möbius–Kantor graph, two each in half of a bipartition of the Möbius–Kantor graph.